bfelipe/dark-mirror/README.md

 ## Exposing our function

-We already have our function deployed, but still we need to expose it to be able to call from an dns url.
-You still can test your function following the same steps described at "Testing serverless function", but let's make it something easy to access and handle for our users.
+We already have our function deployed, but still we need to expose them to be able to request from an url.
+You still can test your function following the same steps described at "Testing serverless function", but let's make it something easy to access and handle.
 First lets create a trigger for our functions.
-Righ now kubeless has tree types of triggers(http, cronjob and pubsub), once you create a trigger, kubeless will handle to create an ingress for your function, so no need to write an yaml file for that.
+Righ now kubeless has tree types of triggers(http, cronjob and pubsub), once you create a trigger, kubeless will handle to create an ingress object for your function, so no need to write any yaml file for that.
+To expose your function you should type in your console:

-    kubeless trigger <trigger-type> create <trigger-name> -n <namespace> --function-name <function-name> --hostname <dns> --path <ex. hello>
+    kubeless trigger <trigger-type> create <trigger-name> -n <namespace> --function-name <function-name> --hostname <ex. my-domain.io> --path <ex. hello>

+**IMPORTANT:** For your path, you do not need to specify / before your path name.

-Now you can check if your function was exposed by typing:
+Now you can check if your function has been exposed by typing:

     kubectl get ing -n <namespace>

+You going to see something similar to that:

+    NAME                HOSTS           ADDRESS      PORTS   AGE
+    <function-name>     my-domain.io    000.00.0.0   80      00s

-For get more information about your function you can use:
+For more information about your function you can use:

-    kubectl describe ing <ingress-name> -n <namespace>
+    kubectl describe ing <trigger-name> -n <namespace>

-Here ingress-name usually take the same name as the trigger you named your function.

 or
-    kubectl logs -n kubeless -l kubeless=controller -c http-trigger-controller curl --header "Content-Type:application/json" 172.17.0.2/dark-mirror
+    kubectl logs -n kubeless -l kubeless=controller -c http-trigger-controller

-If everything is up and running fine, you now can call your function using:

-    curl --header "Content-Type:application/json" dns/path

-**IMPORTANT:** If you provide a domain.name when you created your function you should also register it in your /etc/hosts file.
-Otherwise you will not be able to call your function.
+If you are running locally in your machine, you should configure /etc/hosts with the same info you used to create your trigger.

-You can get the ip for your dns using the same command to get ingress information.
+    ex. /etc/hosts

+    000.000.0.0     my-domain.io

+Now you can call your function using the follor curl, or just typing the same url into your browser:

+    curl --header "Content-Type:application/json" http://<hostname>/<path>

 ## Testing serverless functions

-There are two ways to test your function once you actually finish the deploy.
+There are two ways to test your function without exposing it.

-The first way, you can simply invoke it using serverless framework by typing into your console
+The first way, you can simply invoke it by using serverless framework, typing into your console:

     serverless invoke --function <function-name> --log